-An amortized version of D&C SLAM can be implemented using two concurrent threads: one high priority thread executes ekf\slam (alg.
-1) to update the current local map, and the other low priority thread executes dc\slam (alg.
-4).
-In this way, all otherwise idle time in the processor will be used for the more costly map joining operations, but high priority is given to local mapping, allowing for real time execution of D&C SLAM.
+An amortized version of D&C SLAM can be implemented using two concurrent threads: one high-priority thread executes ekf\slam (Algorithm 1) to update the current local map, and the other low-priority thread executes dc\slam (Algorithm 4).
+In this way, all otherwise idle time in the processor will be used for the more costly map joining operations, but high priority is given to local mapping, allowing for real-time execution of D&C SLAM.

 As we will see in the Monte Carlo simulations and the experiments, the amortized cost of D&C SLAM is always lower than that of EKF SLAM.
-D&C SLAM is an anytime algorithm, if at any moment during the map building process the full map is required for another task, it can be computed in a single $O(n^2)$ step.
+If at any moment during the map building process, the full map is required for another task, it can be computed in a single $O(n^2)$ step.